You could fight The Bacon Effect. Or you could embrace it and make Bacon Wrapped Asparagus!

 OR try my favorite way to trim asparagus…

 - Method 2: Snap the asparagus.
-Take the end of the asparagus between your thumb and forefinger and bend gently until it snaps.
-The asparagus automatically breaks where the woody part ends and the fresh, tender asparagus begins.
+Take the end of each asparagus stalk between your thumb and forefinger and bend gently until it snaps.
+The asparagus automatically breaks where the woody ends of the asparagus stop and the fresh, tender asparagus begins.
 This method ensures each spear is perfectly trimmed and no good asparagus is wasted.
 It’s also oddly satisfying.

 Step 2: Toss the Asparagus with Olive Oil and Black Pepper